-The sources describe jobs ants do in a colony.
-Explain some of the specific jobs ants do that help the colony.
-Give one detail from Source #1 and one detail from Source #2 to support your answer.
+cribe jobs ants do in a colony.
+Explain some of the specific jobs ants colony.
+Give one detail from Source #1 and one detail from Source our answer.
 For each detail, give the source title or number.

 This item appeared in the 2019-20 Grade 4 Smarter Balanced Sample Items published by The Regents of the University of California with Item ID 61160.